 Roger began his career in entertainment, working as a floor assistant at the BBC, on live black and white television programmes including children’s show “Crackerjack” and “The Val Doonican Show”.
 During these live shows, transmitted from the Shepherds Bush Empire, Roger often had to work on quick changes such as laying dance floors just off camera, ready for the next shot.
 He worked in various roles from Studio Management to House Engineering before moving to Lambeth Council’s Entertainments Office, where he would enterprisingly re-use sets from West End theatres, for Town Hall events.
 Roger was also one of the founders of the annual Lambeth Country Show, which still runs today.

-Roger later went into theatre and in 1981 was approached by Richard York to work at the brand-new Barbican Centre, where he became Technical Manager for its first 11 years.
+Roger later went into theatre and in 1981 was approached by Richard York to work at the then brand-new Barbican Centre, where he became Technical Manager for its first 11 years.
 Roger was responsible for all technical operations and developing the facilities in the 2,000-seat Barbican Hall and other auditoria.

 Roger enjoys a wealth of contacts within the performing arts industry and keeps well-informed of technical developments.
 Along with his love of industrial archaeology, and his 1895 rivetted iron hull narrow boat, he is a Fellow of the Association of British Theatre Technicians, Chair of the ABTT’s Historical Research Committee and organised the annual Theatre Show of theatre services and technology for 40 years.